BrianMiller793/pysiptest/README.md

     python -m build
     pip install dist/pysiptest-0.0.1.tar.gz

+### Behave Layout

+#### `environment.py`

+The `environment.py` file handles the initial endpoint registration and provides various test variables.

+`testusers.py` contains user information, along with various server addresses.
+Additions to SIP headers may be stored here, per user.

+Users can be stored in CSV format, and imported through the `import_init_udp_transport()` function.
+Use a Behave tag of `import`, such as `@import.myusers.csv`.

+Skip tests by using the `@skip` tag.

+An effort has been made to detect local host name and IP.
+However, this is fallible, and may result in an exception.
+The code has been used with Docker containers, tests hosts on a local private subnet, and connecting through an external IP.
+The test SIP stack can handle `rport`, but NAT traversal for RTP has not been implemented.

 ### Motivation

-Creating SIP tests modeling smart phones using `sipp` is not easy, and very time consuming.
+Creating SIP tests modeling smart phones using `sipp` is tedious and messy.
 Registration for a receiving endpoint takes two completely diffeent scripts, because `sipp` must first be started as a client to register an endpoint port, and then a server to answer incoming calls.
 On top of this, `sipp` crashes for reasons unknown.